mamamakesgames/bridgeofdawn/README.md

 - Adjustable graphics quality
 - Angle-based velocity adjustments (faster downhill, slower uphill)
 - ...and the usual suspects like landscapes, saving game settings, HUDs, multilevel game state, etc.

-## Current Progress Update (2021-09-02)

-I've temporarily removed the cinematics and voice overs from the game for now, to get things ready in time for the jam.
-They'll be back in a new form soon! :)